yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 <br />

-As a result, adapting the data layout cheaply among blocks to its best will be very an intersting section in AMD's open source solution.
+As a result, adapting the data layout cheaply among blocks to its best will be a very intersting section in AMD's open source solution.

 <br />